 Promoters offering vouchers as prizes or gifts should ensure that significant conditions attached to their use are stated clearly.
 See ‘Promotional marketing: Terms and conditions’.

 Rule 8.21.1 states that promoters must not claim or imply that someone has won, will win or will, on doing a particular act win a prize if the consumer must incur a cost to claim the prize.
-The ASA upheld complaints against a promotion which required consumers to ring a premium rate service to claim an award and stated the cost because the Code prohibits promotions where consumers incur a cost to claim a prize or equivalent benefit (Churchcastle Ltd t/a Spencer & Mayfair 2011, 20 February 2013).
+The ASA upheld complaints against a promotion which required consumers to ring a premium rate service to claim an award and stated the cost because the Code prohibits promotions where consumers incur a cost to claim a prize or equivalent benefit (Churchcastle Ltd, 20 February 2013).
 Although not specifically a scratchcard promotion, the same reasoning would apply to scratchcards and promoters must not require “winners” to phone a premium-rate line to claim their prize or gift, or offer any other route where consumers will incur a cost to claim a prize.